mxashlynn/Scribe/README.md

 # Goals

-I'd say the killer features are improved **map and inventory editing**.

-While most Parquet data is easily edited in any spreadsheet program, data with nested elements is cumbersome to work with that way.
-The purpose of this project is to improve that workflow.
+While most Parquet data is easily edited in any spreadsheet program, data with nested elements can be cumbersome to work with.
+The purpose of this project is to improve **map and inventory editing** workflow.

 # Repository Structure